-If you the student have pre-existing plans to travel out of the area during scheduled class times, you must inform me by NO LATER THAN Monday, February 6, 2017.
+If you the student have pre-existing plans to either travel out of the area during scheduled class times, you must inform me by NO LATER THAN Monday, February 5, 2018.
 Failure to do so will result in the forfeiture of any assignments that will come into question during your dates of absence.
-These assignments will not be replaced or allowed for make-up work.